opensearch-project/project-website/_community_members/oberkem.md

 linkedin: oberkem
 ---

-Orcun is a principal engineer at AWS working on open source observability including but not limited to OpenSearch, Prometheus, Cortex, OpenTelemetry.
+Orcun is a principal engineer at AWS working on open-source observability, including OpenSearch, Prometheus, Cortex, and OpenTelemetry.